joshDynatrace/bug-busters/docs/getting-started.md

 ### 2.1.
 Get the Operator Token and the Ingest Token from the Kubernetes App

 1. Open the Kubernetes App (CTRL + K then type Kubernetes for fast access)
-2. Select the + Add cluster button
+2. Select the `+ Add cluster` button in the top right
 3. Scroll down to the section Install Dynatrace Operator
 4. Click on generate Token for the 'Dynatrace Operator' and save it to your Notepad
 5. Click on generate Token for the 'Data Ingest Token' and save it to your Notepad
-6. You can close the Kubernetes App, we don't need it, we just needed the tokens.

 ![Kubernetes Tokens](img/k8s_tokens.png)

+## 3. Create OAuth Client for Automated Dynatrace Quiz App Deployment
+In order to deploy the Dynatrace app into your tenant when the codespace starts up we will need to create an OAuth Client.

+1. Go tou your Account Settings and select your desired account.
+2. Navigate to Identity & access management > OAuth clients.
+3. Click the Create client button.
+4. Fill in your email and add the following scopes: `app-engine:apps:install` `app-engine:apps:run` `app-engine:apps:delete`
+5. After selecting the appropriate OAuth permissions, click the Create client button at the bottom of the page to generate the OAuth client.
+6. Save the Client ID and Client Secret which will be needed when starting the codespace.

+More details can be found by following the [instructions here](https://developer.dynatrace.com/develop/deploy-your-app/#deploy-from-a-cicd-pipeline).

 !!! tip "Let's launch the Codespace"
     Now we are ready to launch the Codespace!
-You'll need your tenant and the two tokens previuosly gathered from above.
-When you enter the tenant please enter it without the 'apps' part, for production tenants eg. abc12345 for live -> https://abc12345.live.dynatrace.com and for sprint -> https://abc12345.sprint.dynatracelabs.com no apps in the URL.
+You'll need your tenant and the tokens previuosly created from above.
+When you enter the tenant please enter it without the 'apps' part of the URL.
+For production tenants -> https://abc12345.live.dynatrace.com and for sprint tenants -> https://abc12345.sprint.dynatracelabs.com.

 <div class="grid cards" markdown>